-Table 1 Planning Case No. Existing Pole Height Proposed Pole and Equipment Height PLN 2018-00093 R-1/S-91/DR 28 ft.
-39'-4" 50'-5"
+Table 1 Allowed in Pole and Zoning Existing Equipme Proposed Pole and Equipment Height PLN 2018-00093 R-1/S-91/DR 28 ft.
+39'-4'' 50'-5"

-Section 6512.2.I.2 (Development and Design Standards for New Wireless Facilities That Are Not Co-Location Facilities) of the San Mateo County Zoning Regulations state that, in any Residential (R) District, no monopole or antenna shall exceed the maximum height for structures allowed in that district, except that new equipment on an existing facility in the public ROW shall be allowed to exceed the maximum height for structures allowed in that district by 10% of the height of the existing facility, or by 5 feet, whichever is less.
-As outlined in the chart above, the proposed project will exceed the allowed height for new facilities in the ROW and will not be in compliance with Section 6512.2.I.2.
-The applicant requests that the proposed project be permitted to exceed the height criteria outlined in Section 6512.2.I.2 in order to comply with the safety and engineering requirements of GO-95.
-While the alternative site analyses submitted by the applicant (Attachment E) identified nearby alternative utility poles, these poles either: (1) did not have adequate space to support the proposed equipment or, (2) the equipment would require extension brackets to comply with the GO-95 and thus exceed the height criteria of Section 6512.2.I.2.
+While the alternative site analyses submitted by the applicant (Attachment E) identified nearby alternative utility poles, these poles either: (1) did not have adequate space to support the proposed equipment, or (2) the equipment would require extension brackets to comply with the GO95 and would also exceed the height criteria of Section 6512.2.I.2.
 As illustrated by the alternative analysis, if the additional height is not granted the proposed project could not be located on any of the nearby utility poles.
-As small cell facilities are designed to unload traffic from macro sites and only cover a 500- to 700-foot radius, these project must be located within or in close proximity to identified target areas.
+As small cell facilities are designed to unload traffic from macro sites and only cover a 500- to 700-foot radius, these project must be located within, or in close proximity to, identified target areas.
 If the project cannot be placed on a utility pole within the identified target area, then Verizon Wireless cannot effectively extend its service to this area of Palomar Park.